State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Approaches

 \subsection{Peephole LSTM}

-Our compression and regularization approaches aim to constrain the state-space of the LSTM cell state $\mathbf{c}_t$.
-As an LSTM additionally contains a hidden state $\mathbf{h}_t$, our approaches could be rendered useless if state information is propagated unconstrainedly via the hidden state.
-However, we refrained from constraining the hidden state, as it is used to generate the interface vector $\mathbf{\xi}_t$ and could lead to impaired memory access.
-Instead, we (1) have adapted the LSTM so that only the cell state $\mathbf{c}_t$ is propagated over time but not the hidden state $\mathbf{h}_t$, and (2) constrain only the cell state.
-Thus, the gates $\mathbf{i}_t$, $\mathbf{f}_t$, and $\mathbf{o}_t$ have connections to $\mathbf{c}_t$ instead of $\mathbf{h}_t$:
+We constrained the state space of a controller realised with an LSTM.
+For this purpose, we applied compression and regularisation to the LSTM cell state $\mathbf{c}_t$.
+However, we did not constrain the LSTM hidden state $\mathbf{h}_t$, since the interface vector $\mathbf{\xi}_t$ was derived from it, and applying constraints could have hindered memory access.
+To prevent cell state constraints from being evaded via the hidden state, we adapted the LSTM so that only the cell state $\mathbf{c}_t$, but not the hidden state $\mathbf{h}_t$, was propagated through time.
+Thus, the gates $\mathbf{i}_t$, $\mathbf{f}_t$, and $\mathbf{o}_t$ had connections to $\mathbf{c}_t$ instead of $\mathbf{h}_t$:

-This adapted LSTM corresponds to a Peephole LSTM \cite{Gers2002,Sak2014} where the gates have direct access, i.e.\ peepholes, to the cell state.
-In addition to standard Peephole LSTMs, we allow the $\tanh$ activation function used in the cell state computation to access also the previous cell state.
+This adapted LSTM corresponds to a Peephole LSTM \cite{Gers2002,Sak2014} where the gates have direct access, i.e., peepholes, to the cell state.
+In contrast to a standard Peephole LSTM, the cell input activation vector $\tanh (.)$ used to compute $\mathbf{c}_t$ was also dependent on the previous cell state.